Courses in the North West region

 Green box containing letter O

-Bargaining for a Green New Deal: January 2025, in person
+Bargaining for a Green New Deal: December 2025, Online

 This course is for all Green reps along with those in the branch who are interested in bargaining around environmental issues.
 The course will help reps navigate UCU Green New Deal bargaining advice and enable you to work on a potential claim to the employer along with looking at a deep organising approach to any campaign strategy.